 Friendly, dedicated support staff assist international students with arrival and transition support, international orientation, Visa and Confirmation of Enrolment enquiries, Overseas Student Health Cover, social activities, welfare support and much more.

-There are a range of resources available to help international students get prepared, including the International Student Guide and handy webinars with information to assist you pre-arrival and on your arrival.
-You can also visit the International Students website.
+There are a range of resources available to help international students get prepared, including handy webinars with information to assist you pre-arrival and on your arrival.
+Contact the International Student support team for more information.